8go/matrix-commander/README.md

                         user ids are given, the avatars of these users will be fetched.
 As response both MXC URI as well as URL will be printed.
+  --import-keys IMPORT_KEYS IMPORT_KEYS
+                        Import Megolm decryption keys from a file.
+This is an optional argument.
+If used it must be followed by two values. (a) a file name from which the keys will be read. (b) a passphrase with which the file can be decrypted with.
+The keys will be added to the current instance as well as written to the database.
+See also --export-keys.
+  --export-keys EXPORT_KEYS EXPORT_KEYS
+                        Export all the Megolm decryption keys of this device.
+                        This is an optional argument.
+If used it must be followed by two values. (a) a file name to which the keys will be written to. (b) a passphrase with which the file will be encrypted with.
+Note that this does not save other information such as the private identity keys of the device.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.